ckaestne/seai/assignments/I6_fairness.md

 * [] 15 points: Credit scoring model learned and evaluated, ROC curve reported, corresponding code provided or referenced.
 * [] 25 points: Reasonable operationalization of the three fairness criteria, clear description of the measure, and provided 6 measurement results (for the three fairness criteria and two protected attributes)
 * [] 20 points: Improvements attempted separately for all three fairness criteria, with sufficient description to understand what was attempted.
 Fairness and accuracy reported before and after for each.
 * [] 10 points: Plausible tradeoff discussion between the three fairness measures and their corresponding goals.
-Well argued recommendation for which measure to adopt that is grounded in the credit scoring scenario.
+Well-argued recommendation for which measure to adopt that is grounded in the credit scoring scenario.
 * [] 30 points: Plausible discussion of fairness issues in the movie recommendation scenario that includes (1) a discussion of harms of representation and harms of allocation and corresponding groups/protected attributes (10 points), (2) a discussion of the five sources of bias  (10 points), and (3) a recommendation of engineering practices for fairness to adopt in this project that is grounded in the realism of the movie recommendation scenario (10 points).

 ## Groupwork option